 Pest Control: Preventing Stink Bugs

-The name says it all: the smell of a squished stink bug can clear the room.
-However, the odor is the stink bug’s greatest danger to most homeowners.
-They are not known to spread disease (though isolated cases of allergic reactions have been reported) or eat clothes, food or other material.
+The name says it all: the smell of a squished stink bug can clear a room.
+However, the good news is that its odor is the stink bug’s greatest danger to most homeowners.
+The insects are not known to spread disease (though isolated cases of allergic reactions have been reported) or eat clothes, stored foods or other material.
 They do not even reproduce in the home.

 Home stink bug prevention

-Therefore, it’s important to keep stink bugs from entering the home before winter.
+Therefore, it’s important to keep stink bugs from entering your home before winter.
 To keep out stink bugs (and many other types of bugs), seal any potential entry points.
-The most common stink bug entry points are cracks around baseboards, exhaust fans, lights, windows and doors.
+The most common way stink bugs get in points is through cracks around baseboards, exhaust fans, lights, windows and doors.
 Caulk any such gaps, and fix damaged door and window screens.

 In a stink bug fact sheet, Steve Jacobs of Penn State Cooperative Extension suggests using a synthetic pyrethroid insecticide outside the house in the fall if the home can’t be completely sealed.
-Jacobs said only professional exterminators should apply the spray.
+However, Jacobs cautions that only professional exterminators should apply the spray.
 The spraying also needs to be timed carefully as the insecticide breaks down and becomes ineffective within days.

-On the other hand, Jacobs warns against using insecticides inside the house once stink bugs get into the house.
-They will likely be ineffective long-term, and could inadvertently create larger problems.
-Dead stink bugs in wall cavities and other spaces may attract carpet beetles, which can eat through wool clothes and stored food.
+On the other hand, Jacobs warns against using insecticides inside the house once stink bugs get indoors.
+The chemicals will likely be ineffective long-term, and could inadvertently create larger problems.
+Dead stink bugs in wall cavities and other spaces may attract carpet beetles, which can damage wool clothes and stored food.

 Of course, you don’t want to squash the bugs.
-It’s best to vacuum them up, although this could also leave a lingering smell in the vacuum, albeit a less potent stench then squashed stink bugs.
+It’s best to vacuum them up, although this could also leave a lingering smell in your vacuum cleaner, albeit a less potent stench than squashed stink bugs.

 New York residents can collect their stink bugs and mail them to Cornell University Cooperative Extension.